bokesan/MapExplorer/README.txt

 extension in Windows Explorer, you should be able to open Map Explorer by double-clicking on a map file).

-For Mac OS X, MapExplorer now contains the mapfiles within the application bundle itself.
-If you want to add your own mapfiles, do the following:
- * Right-click on the MapExplorer application and select "Show Package Contents".
- * Go to Contents/Resources/Java/maps in the application's folder.

 To show LOS from a map square, just click on the square.